Discord-Oxygen/Discord-ExpireBot/README.md

 see main branch

 ## Selfhost or VPS
-(I'd recommend to use a Raspberry Pi)
+(I'd recommend to use a Raspberry Pi if you Selfhost)

-change the token string at the end of the code and the guildId at the beginning to yours.
-Than install dependencies: `python3 -m pip install discord.py` and `python3 -m pip install durations` and than finally run `python3 bot/main.py`
 <details>
   <summary><b>Step-by-Step Tutorial</b></summary>

  ### Prerequisites
- You must have an account for Discord [[Link](https://discordapp.com/developers/applications/)], GitHub [[Link](https://github.com/join)] , and Heroku [[Link](https://signup.heroku.com/)].
+ You must have an account for Discord [[Link](https://discordapp.com/developers/applications/)]

  ### Creating a bot to get a bot token
  * Create an application in the developer portal by clicking [here](https://discordapp.com/developers/applications/)